 Summary

-Bluebirds are typically birds that people are happy to see.
-Knowing more about the species that are expected in your area can be instrumental in finding and identifying them.
-Hopefully, this article has helped to answer some questions about the bluebirds of Kansas.
+Nightjars are enigmatic and mysterious birds that aren’t often seen due to their nocturnal nature.
+Knowing the species that are expected in your state can be instrumental in identifying which one you are looking at or hearing.
+Hopefully, this article has helped in answering some questions about the nightjars of Virginia.

-In Virginia, there are five wren species and one that visit annually.
-Here is everything that you need to know about these five species.
+In Virginia, there is one species that can be found in the state (the Ruffed Grouse).
+Here is everything you need to know about this species.

 Identification